MME-Aufgaben-im-Winter-2021/projects-crity-mme-2021-22/DevIntro.md

 Make sure [the NPM scripts are showing](https://stackoverflow.com/questions/66943852/npm-scripts-not-shown-in-explorer-sidebar-how-to-shwo-them-again).

 Before a development session:
 - Run the `build-css` script.
-That way, Railwind will begin to monitor the HTML files and generate the CSS.
+That way, Tailwind will begin to monitor the HTML files and generate the CSS.
 - Run the `runDevelopementServer`[sic] script.

 ## Model/UI distinction